klooke/btc-finder/README.md

 # Instructions

-Select your desired min, max for the private key, the wallet (public key), and the search algorithm (sequential, random or random+sequential).
+Select your desired min, max for the private key, the wallet (public key), and the search algorithm (sequential, random or random_sequential).

 Example: